Instrument Manager Jacqueline Townsend

 Describe your role with the Mission to Hubble.

-I am the instrument manager for the Wide Field Camera 3 instrument.
-It's my job to ensure that our team builds an instrument that does what we promised -- provide spectacular imaging capability through the end of the telescope's life -- and is delivered on schedule within cost.
+I am the instrument manager for the Wide Field Camera 3.
+It's my job to ensure that our team builds an instrument that does what we promised.
+The camera will provide spectacular pictures until the end of the telescope's life.
+It's also my job to make sure the camera is ready on time and within cost.

 What should people know about Hubble?

-I am profoundly grateful to be a part of this team and to work on a program that has touched the lives of people all over the world in ways that no other science program has.
-I think this is because it demonstrates the absolute best that NASA has to offer the world.
-The Hubble Space Telescope program harnesses the great strengths of the human spaceflight program to provide unparalleled, spectacular science.
+I am grateful to work on a program that has touched the lives of people all over the world.
+I think this is because it demonstrates the absolute best that NASA has to offer.
+Hubble uses the great strengths of the human spaceflight program to provide spectacular science.

 How did you become interested in science?
 How did that interest grow into a career?